dylanmc/CryptoBook/src/01_intro.rst

 social media passwords?
 Needless to say, privacy and cryptography are both interesting, and are related to each other in subtle ways.

+Cryptography can be used for other purposes than keeping information secret, too.
+For example, *cryptographic signatures* can be used in place of a pen-and-ink signature to indicate you agree to something.
+Another application is *cryptographic hashes*, which can tell you, with high confidence, whether a document has been tampered with.

 Let's get started
 -----------------